Vedant1206/Personal-HealthCare/Iteration1_documents/i1_worksheet.md

 'push' any features to iteration 2?
 Did you change the description of any Features or User Stories?
 Have links to any changed or pushed Features or User Stories.

+Our convention to name the issues now includes the type of the artifact in [square brackets] the titles as along with the tags.
+This way, the titles becomes strikingly apparent, which helps in distinguishing things when we are dealing with a lot of open issues at once.